nusex/nusex/docs/source/guide/templates.rst

 Modifications to the [project_name]/\_\_init\_\_.py file
 --------------------------------------------------------

-This file is normally where project information is held, more typically in PyPI packages than general applications.
+This file is normally where project information is held, more commonly in PyPI packages than general applications.
 Typically, this information is assigned to different `dunder variables <https://bic-berkeley.github.io/psych-214-fall-2016/two_dunders.html>`_.

-The following dunder variables are handled (any quotes are written to the file):
+The following dunder variables are handled (any quotes are also written to the file):

 .. list-table::
     :header-rows: 1